vu3rdd/acme-theme/README.md

 with it and the fact that it is more keyboard oriented.
 While text commands can be easily attached to Acme, it needs heavy use of mouse and chording.
 I am yet to find a good mouse that can work well with acme.
-I have tried everything from evoluent to various gaming mice and didn't find a good user experience.
+I have tried everything from evoluent to various gaming mice and didn't find it to be a good user experience.
 That might be a personal thing.
 But hey, that's why I am writing this mode because Emacs is very easily extensible and this sounded like a way to learn some emacs lisp, which I haven't used for a while.

 ## Install